How To Handle Workplace Conflict

 As Mary began to put herself into service to her co-workers and clients, she began to see them operate with less and less drama, and stress.
 With more open communication, less fear, and less judgment, the office gained more energy and efficiency to devote to their marketing projects.
 Through Mary’s service she began to influence the emotional environment of the people around her.
 Mary now has a number of people in her office that she mentors and is enriching their lives.
 Mary’s co-workers don’t realize this is her approach, and they don’t have to.
 This is both rewarding and fun for her.
 She also has less “surprises” on her work projects, spends more time at home, gets paid as well, and enjoys it more.

 What is even better is that now Mary has the tools to work through her own stories and emotional reactions on her own.

-Attempting to change the work environment could have been a major struggle and likely been a dead-end endeavor.
+- Attempting to change the work environment could have been a major struggle and likely been a dead-end endeavor.
 But Mary focused on changing her personal environment, dissolving her own beliefs and shifting her emotional state.
 That internal change allowed her to create the kind of professional environment that was rewarding and balanced.
 She identified the greatest factor determining her happiness – herself.

-Everyone’s work situation is different, but many of the frustrations are common to all of us.
+- Everyone’s work situation is different, but many of the frustrations are common to all of us.
 For some people, dissolving their fears, judgments, and false interpretations in their mind will make all the difference in their lives.
-However this doesn’t always make the workplace or profession more fulfilling.
+However, this doesn’t always make the workplace or profession more fulfilling.
 In this case, have gratitude for the awareness that you’ve done your best, and know that it is just time to move on.

-On one of the conference calls I did a core belief inventory with a man about his frustrations with his boss.
+On one of the conferences calls I did a core belief inventory with a man about his frustrations with his boss.
 He didn’t feel recognized for his work or valued.
 After the inventory he saw a completely different situation.